pasier01/Jupyter-Notebook-Project/README.md

-This is my Jupyter Notebook project:
+This is my Jupyter Notebook project